 We live in an age where there are hundreds, if not thousands of tools that can help streamline your meeting management.
 And with new tools coming available all the time, you have to wonder why anyone is still scheduling and running meetings manually.

-Here’s why: With so many tools available, it can be tough to cut through the noise and find the tools that are truly worth having — the ones that are so great, you’ll wonder how you ever managed meetings without them.
+Here is why: With so many tools available, it can be tough to cut through the noise and find the tools that are truly worth having — the ones that are so great, you will wonder how you ever managed meetings without them.

-That’s what we’re here for.
-We’ve compiled a list of the meeting management tools your organization can’t afford to go one more day without.
-Here’s everything you need to know about the tools that are going to completely change how you manage meetings.
+That is what we are here for.
+We have compiled a list of the meeting management tools your organization can not afford to go one more day without.
+Here is everything you need to know about the tools that are going to completely change how you manage meetings.

 What Are Meeting Management Tools (and Why Do Businesses Need Them)?